danielwang/aemo-gel-site/docs/components/tables/treetable.md

 ## Variants

-Similar to table, Treetable are provided as building blocks to create any kind of tables.
+Similar to table, treetable are provided as building blocks to create any kind of tables.

 ![treetable types](img/treetable-types.svg)